The beginner’s guide to starting Kickboxing/Muay Thai!

 Step 1.
 Do your research!

-Like every sport, the vibe from the people around you is crucial to your enjoyment of the activity.
+Like any sport, the vibe from the people around you is the crucial step to your enjoyment of an activity.

-If the club you just entered doesn’t fit your needs or personality, you should branch out & reviews other locations for a better fit.
+If the club you just entered doesn’t fit your needs or personality, you should branch out & review other locations for a better fit.

-If you’re looking to enter the ring, joining a gym that is catered towards fighters should be your first task.
+If you’re looking to compete, joining a gym that is catered towards fighters should be your first thought.

-However, if you’re looking to train for your wellbeing, finding classes that cater to fitness-based kickboxing/Muay Thai is key.
+However, if you’re looking to train for your health & wellbeing, finding classes that cater towards fitness-based kickboxing/Muay Thai is key.

-With so many gyms incorporating different training styles into their syllabuses,
+With so many gyms incorporating a wide variety of training styles into their syllabuses,

-There has never been a better time to access kickboxing & Muay Thai training.
+There has never been a better time to start kickboxing &/or Muay Thai training.

 Once you have found your club,

-It’s time to move your attention onto the gear you will require.
+It’s time to move your attention to the equipment you will require.

 What gear should a beginner use for Kickboxing/Muay Thai?

-As each sport contains a variety of training elements,
+As each sport contains a few variations of training elements,

-Below is a quick summary of the equipment you will most likely require for the 3 main aspects of kickboxing/Muay Thai training.
+Below is a quick summary of the equipment you will most likely need for the 3 key aspects of kickboxing/Muay Thai training.

 - Boxing Bag training ( This includes training on any type of boxing bag, light, heavy, floor to ceiling, etc. )

 b.
-Boxing Wraps. ( To wick sweat away from your boxing gloves & add stability & support to your hands )
+Boxing Wraps. ( To wick sweat away from your boxing gloves & add stability & support to your hands & wrists )